Using the Staging Path Export Method for a Secure Transfer of Data

 5. In the Staging path used for export box, enter the staging path that is available on all the configured access nodes.

-• During the export process, temporary files generated by the Data-Tier Application Framework (DacFX) could be up to three times the size of the database and therefore require that amount of space to allow the export operation to complete.
-During the export, the database's data is compressed in the %temp% or %tmp% folder locations.
-Therefore, if needed, change the %temp% or %tmp% environment variables to point to a drive with enough disk space to complete the operation.
+• During the export process, temporary files generated by the Data-Tier Application Framework (DacFX) are stored on the %temp% or %tmp% folder locations and could be up to three times the size of the database.
+Therefore, it is advisable to change the %temp% and %tmp% environment variables to point to a drive with enough disk space to allow the export operation to complete.

 • The staging path must have free drive space that is 25% of the total size of the database to be protected.
 This ensures that there is enough space to store the exported BACPAC files.

-• If you leave the staging path empty, the system considers the job results directory as the default staging location.
+• If you leave the staging path empty, the system uses the job results directory as the default staging location.

 6. From the Credential list, select the credentials of an Azure Server admin account.